DamianRozpedowski/DamianRozpedowski/README.md

 # 🏄‍Damian Rozpedowski

-**`Computer Science Student at Queens College (CodePath IOS & SWE /EverUp Micro-Credentials SWE)`**
+**`Computer Science Student at Queens College (CodePath IOS & SWE / EverUp Micro-Credentials SWE)`**

-I'm a Computer Science Students at CUNY Queens College
+I'm a Computer Science Students at CUNY Queens College.
+I've been a part of the CodePath IOS Development and Software Engineering course as well as the EverUp Micro-Credentials course in Software Engineering.

    <p align="left">
       <a href="https://www.linkedin.com/in/damianroz/)">